 develop.
 The release branch is named

-is the origin of all releases with the major and minor version of
+the origin of all releases with the major version of

 To ensure that all fixes that go into the release branch will become part of

 develop (and thus part of the next version

 of Opencast) with a minimum amount of work, the release manager will merge the release branch into